 The U.S. Air Force awarded Lockheed Martin

-Headquartered in Bethesda, Md., Lockheed Martin is a global security company that employs about 136,000 people worldwide and is principally engaged in the research, design, development, manufacture and integration of advanced technology systems, products and services.
+Headquartered in Bethesda, Md., Lockheed Martin is a global security company that employs about 136,000 people worldwide and is principally engaged in the research, design, development, manufacture, integration and sustainment of advanced technology systems, products and services.
 The Corporation's 2009 sales from continuing operations were $44.5 billion.

 SOURCE: Lockheed Martin